SchlossLab/Sovacool_OptiFit_mSphere_2022/docs/paper.md

 ### Reference database clustering

-To generate reference OTUs from independent databases, we downloaded sequences from the Greengenes database (v13_8\_99) ([6](#ref-desantis_greengenes_2006)), SILVA non-redundant database (v132) ([12](#ref-quast_silva_2013)), and the Ribosomal Database Project
+To generate reference OTUs from public databases, we downloaded sequences from the Greengenes database (v13_8\_99) ([6](#ref-desantis_greengenes_2006)), SILVA non-redundant database (v132) ([12](#ref-quast_silva_2013)), and the Ribosomal Database Project